2019 GRANT AWARDSContinuing to meet the needs of our community

 - Washougal School District – Principal’s Checkbook – Helps Washougal school principals provide for basic student needs to give these students equal opportunities at school.

-- Janus Youth Programs – Provides funding for facility stays for Camas and Washougal runaway youth at risk for abuse
+- Janus Youth Programs – Provides funding for overnight facility stays for Camas and Washougal runaway youth at risk for

 - Lower Columbia Estuary Partnership – Provides classroom lessons and outdoor applied learning programs for youth, including habitat enhancement projects adjacent to Gibbons Creek in the Steigerwald Lake National Wildlife Refuge.